MoltonMontro/TestDocs/docs/source/GUID.rst

 GUID
 ====

-Globally Unique Identifiers (<em>GUID</em>s) are 32 hexadecimal digits used to identify assets.
+Globally Unique Identifiers (**GUID**
+s) are 32 hexadecimal digits used to identify assets.
 They are preferable to file names because the files can be moved without redirectors.

 A useful tool for manually generating GUIDs is `guidgenerator.com <https://www.guidgenerator.com/>`_.
 Note that if the GUID property is omitted from an `asset v1 <AssetsV1.rst>`_ file, then the game will automatically assign a random GUID during a successful load.